web2py/py4web/apps/_documentation/static/en/_sources/chapter-13.rst.txt

 -  sso_id (used for single sign on, see later)
 -  action_token (used to verify email, block users, and other tasks, also see later).

-If the ``auth_user`` table does not exist it is created.

-The configuration step is optional and discussed later.

 The ``auth.enable()`` step creates and exposes the following RESTful
 APIs: